Turn your subscribers into advocates for your business by following these tips.

 The many faces of brand advocacy

 We have mentioned word-of-mouth as a channel for a brand advocate to share their message and opinion, but what does that entail?
 It means that a customer can use their preferred platform to post, tweet, write or create a video review about your brand for his/her followers displaying the product you sell and saying how good it is, what they like about it and why they are promoting it.
 Word-of-mouth can also be a review on any website where the brand advocate will talk about the services used.
 It doesn't really matter what shape it takes, a positive comment about your brand can draw in customers that otherwise may be out of your reach.

 As we have seen, brand advocates are the customers who fall in love with your product to the point where they go out of their way to recommend it to other potential customers through reviews, posts, or comments in social media.
 So how do you find your potential advocates?
 Well, allow us to suggest a couple of ways to identify, connect and get your clients to promote your business/services.

 One way you might decide to reach out to your current customers is with a survey.
 In fact, surveys can paint a better picture of what you can do to improve your marketing strategies, and the results of your surveys will tell you where you are standing with your customers - it’s just a matter of asking the right questions.
-Elastic Email provides a free survey tool which is fully editable - all that you need is to log in to your Elastic Email account and go to the Surveys screen.
-You can tailor your survey to fit the specific needs of your current campaign, and we also offer detailed information about the responses obtained.
+You can use one of many available free tools or find a more advanced product if you need one.
 If you need some ideas about what you could ask your new subscribers, find out more here.